 You’ll be charged the following if APHA take official control samples from your holding as part of its annual monitoring:

-- £23 for each half hour (or part half hour) spent by APHA officials taking the sample
+- £9 per quarter hour (or part quarter hour) spent by APHA officials taking the sample

 - a fixed fee depending on the type of flocks you keep

 |Type of flock||Fee|

 For example, if an APHA official spent 30 minutes travelling to your premises and then spent 80 minutes taking 3 samples from an egg-laying chicken flock on your holding, you’d be charged £184, which includes: